kanlanc/OpenZoning/data-standard/glossary.md

 The typical service business provides intangibleproducts.
 Auto-oriented service uses are listed under a separateuse category.
 All service uses, definitions, and standards may befound in Article 4 Use Standards.
-#### DIAGRAM 3 SETBACKSPRIMARY FRONT SETBACK SECONDARY FRONT SETBACKSIDE SETBACK REAR SETBACK
+#### DIAGRAM 3 SETBACKS PRIMARY FRONT SETBACK SECONDARY FRONT SETBACKSIDE SETBACK REAR SETBACK
 #### Setback:
 The horizontal distance required between the closest exterior wallof a building or parking and a specified element, such as a lot line,easement, or waterbody, measured perpendicularly.
 This area mustbe maintained clear of permanent structures with the exception ofallowed encroachments.
 #### Setback, Primary Front:
-The distance from a primary lot line bordering a primarythoroughfare maintained clear from buildings with the exception ofencroachments.
+The distance from a primary lot line bordering a primarythoroughfare maintained clear from buildings with the exception of encroachments. see Diagram 3 Setbacks
-#### see Diagram 3 Setbacks Setback, Secondary Front:
+#### Setback, Secondary Front:
-The distance from a secondary lot line, bordering a secondarythoroughfare, maintained clear from buildings with the exception ofencroachments.
+The distance from a secondary lot line, bordering a secondarythoroughfare, maintained clear from buildings with the exception of encroachments. see Diagram 3 Setbacks
-#### see Diagram 3 Setbacks Setback, Side:
+#### Setback, Side:
-The distance from a side lot line, maintained clear from buildingswith the exception of encroachments.
+The distance from a side lot line, maintained clear from buildingswith the exception of encroachments. see Diagram 3 Setbacks
-#### see Diagram 3 Setbacks Setback, Rear:
+#### Setback, Rear:
-The distance from a rear lot line, maintained clear from buildingswith the exception of encroachments.
+The distance from a rear lot line, maintained clear from buildingswith the exception of encroachments. see Diagram 3 Setbacks
-#### see Diagram 3 SetbacksShade Tree:
+#### Shade Tree:
 Any tree grown specifically for its shade, specifically large treeswith spreading canopies.
 Species can include oaks, maples, ashes,lindens, sycamores, and elms.
 #### Shopfront: